In this article we're going to look at a number of different ways to make $600 as fast as possible.

 While eBay opens up a huge marketplace for almost any item, unless you use “Buy it Now” it could take up to a week for your item to sell, then you've got to arrange delivery and wait for the money to clear.
 Sometimes, a local option might be the best.

 Sell Some Old Furniture

-For smaller items of furniture, you might be able to sell direct to second hand stores or antiques centers.
+For smaller items of furniture, you might be able to sell directly to second hand stores or antique centers.
 This way, you could get your money straight away – but expect a lower price.